HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/upgrade/XMLAccessExportImport.md

-# How to use XML Access to export and import Portal pages
+# How to use XML Access to export and import portal pages

 ## Applies to